Advice on how to learn about the culture of the family you support

 - Be prepared to have your mind changed – when the Home Office matches a family to your Group, some of the Group members will receive information about the family including their religion, where they are from, their level of education, their political affiliations and the experiences that caused them to flee their country.
 Although this is very personal information, it won’t include more nuanced information.
 For example, if you are told the family is Muslim, you won’t know more nuanced information such like if they fast during Ramadan or if they even go to mosque.
 We can’t help but make assumptions but just remember that until the family arrives, you’ll be working in the abstract!

 - Prepare before the arrival – finally, you can do some preparation before the family arrives.
 We put together recommendations of things you can do as you wait for the family to arrive.
-At the moment our arrival planning resource is somewhat centered around Middle East, but we will expand it as we learn which other countries Community Sponsorship will be welcoming

 The brilliant IOM Refugee Information Sessions are now running again!
 They are, of course, adapted as online sessions, you can find out more here.